AnthonyChristidis/simTargetCov/README.md

 simTargetCov
 ============

-This package transforms of simulates data with a target empirical covariance matrix supplied by the user.
+This package transforms or simulates data with a target empirical covariance matrix supplied by the user.

 ------------------------------------------------------------------------